Black Vulture Coragyps atratus

 Grimes (1943) alluded to the presence of Snail Kite along the coastal edges of the county in the late 1880’s and into the early 1900’s, and lamented the loss of their habitat due to development prior to World War II.
 He further included a quote from George A. Boardman, “The Everglade Kite has been making us a visit near Jacksonville this winter” (Grimes, 1944).
 That quote was dated 10 April 1884.

-I have been able to find three reports of the species, the first indicating three specimens that were collected sometime in the winter of 1883-1884 (Stevenson & Anderson, 1994).
+By 2014, I was able to find three reports of the species, the first indicating three specimens that were collected sometime in the winter of 1883-1884 (Stevenson & Anderson, 1994).
 From 26 April – 1 May 1985, Peggy Powell reported a “brown-plumaged bird” as the first county record since 1884 (Kale, 1985).
-A single bird was reported on the 1986 CBC but no details are available.
+A single bird was reported on the 1986 Christmas Bird Count but no details are available.

 Mississippi Kite Ictinia mississippiensis